One of the most important factors in evaluating a hair transplant candidate is the availability of their donor supply.

 Wasting donor hair was a huge drawback with hair transplants that utilized old plug techniques prior to the advent of follicular units.
 One of the reasons this was such a prominent problem with outdated techniques stems from a phenomenon called “doughnutting,” in which the centers of transplanted grafts received insufficient oxygen so that only the hair in the perimeter of the grafts often survived.
 This was commonplace with 4- and 5-mm plugs, but it also occurred with 3-mm micro-grafts.

 The second problem stemmed from reckless techniques, which led to the transaction of the bottom of hair follicles when the sharp punch failed to follow the angle of the hair grafts as they were being harvested.

 It wasn’t until the development of Follicular Unit Transplantation (FUT) in the mid-1990s, where stereo-microscopes were first used to carefully dissect grafts from the harvested donor strip, that the age-old problems of donor hair waste were mitigated and in some cases eliminated.

 Regrettably, after decades of improper techniques, there are thousands of patients who now seek repair for their old procedures, and with depleted donor hair the task is made all the more difficult to correct.

 Contact The Gabel Center

-To learn more about hair loss, the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+To learn more about hair loss, the latest medications, and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office by phone or by completing our online form.
+Our team at the Gabel Center looks forward to your visit and discussing these matters with you in greater detail.